 HOW IS RADON TESTING DONE?

 Colorado does not require certification for Radon testing.
-Not all companies offering testing adhere to equal levels of proficiency and quality control.
+So, not all companies offering testing adhere to equal levels of proficiency and quality control.
 The National Radon Proficiency Program (NRPP) is recognized by Federal Agencies and required by some State Radon programs.
 NRPP credentials indicate to homeowners and agents that we have the skills and equipment required to provide accurate Radon testing.
-We are NRPP certified as a Residential Radon Measurement Provider (Analytical Services).
+We are NRPP certified (ID#111641-RT) as a Residential Radon Measurement Provider.
 Visit www.nrpp.info for more information.

 The process to become NRPP certified is rigorous.
 It includes the following:

-- Complete an NRPP approved training course & pass a proctored exam
+- Complete an NRPP approved training course and pass a proctored exam

 - Use and register only approved test devices